-Develop a relationship with Clients
+Develop a Relationship with Clients

 In my field, people call clients only when they want something.
 In the interest of their time, I have done the same.
-I have been told early on by a client that I only call when I want something.
-I was dumbfounded by that because I thought what the hell else would I call for?
-Then I realized that in the true art of selling you SHOULD reach out to your clients every now and then to have a regular conversation.
-There is always room at the end to do a quick pitch but you never want your clients to avoid your calls.
+A client told me early on that I only call when I want something.
+That dumbfounded me because I thought, “What the hell else would I call for?”
+Then I realized that in the true art of selling, you should occasionally reach out to your clients for a regular conversation.
+There is always room to do a quick pitch at the end, but you never want your clients to avoid your calls.

 Take a Vacation

-I RARELY do this but it is SO important.
-The more you work the harder it is to leave your business in the hands of others.
-You fear that they will destroy your business but that’s rarely the case.
-Your business can survive for a few days without you and the benefit is that when you get back you are ready to take on your job with a new perspective fresh eyes and new energy.
-You can even take a mini vacation in a nicer resort part of your city for a few days or somewhere close.
+I rarely do this, but it is so important.
+The more you work, the harder it is to leave your business in the hands of others.
+You fear that they will destroy your business, but that’s rarely the case.
+Your business can survive for a few days without you, and the benefit is that when you get back, you are ready to take on your job with a new perspective, fresh eyes, and new energy.
+You can even take a mini-vacation in a nicer resort part of your city for a few days or somewhere close.

-Take yourself to lunch, a movie or the museum once a week.
-If you are over 50 AARP has AMAZING coupon deals where you can try different restaurants and various entertainment functions.
-Whatever it is you like to do pick a day to do it and do it alone or with another POSITIVE entrepreneur.
+Take yourself to lunch, a movie, or the museum once a week.
+If you are over 50, AARP has amazing coupon deals where you can try different restaurants and various entertainment functions.
+Whatever it is you like to do, pick a day to do it and do it alone or with another positive entrepreneur.

 Watch your Accounting and Taxes